alvarotrigo/PHP-Backend/textPainter/README.md

 - I want to write "Hello world!!"
 - I want to write it with "Franklin.ttf" TrueType font, placed on the current directory.
 - I want to write it with a size of 50.
-- I saved the object on the $im variable.
+- I saved the object on the $img variable.

 ###Showing the image
 	$img->show();